cebem1nt/ask-ai/README.md

 ## Usage
 Simply type ``askai`` followed by your query in your terminal.
 ```
-askai hi how are you
+askai 'how to customize firefox with css?'
 ```
 ![ai response](img/screenshot.png)